-Mark Farrington, Program Director, Sr. Lecturer
+Associate Program Director, Sr. Lecturer

-Mark Farrington is the Program Director of the MA in Writing, Science Writing, and Teaching Writing Programs.
+Mark Farrington is the Associate Program Director of the MA in Teaching Writing program.
 Mr. Farrington has taught at Johns Hopkins since 1998, first as a fiction advisor and then assistant director of the MA in Writing program before becoming director of the new Teaching Writing program in 2016.
-His areas of special interest are teaching composition and creative writing.
+His areas of special interest are teaching composition and fiction writing.
 In addition to Johns Hopkins, he has taught college writing as a visiting assistant professor at George Mason University, and at Mary Washington University and the University of Louisville, and taught English and Dramatics at Abington Friends School and creative writing to students in K-12 in an artists-in-the-schools program through the Massachusetts Council on the Arts.
 For more than twenty years, he has been a Teacher/Consultant with the Northern Virginia Writing Project and is a member of their advisory board.
 He has published several articles on the teaching of writing, most notably in the NWP Quarterly and Voice.
 Three times he received the MA in Writing Program’s Outstanding Teaching Award and has also received the Outstanding Faculty Award from the Advanced Academic Programs.

 A native of New England, Farrington now lives in Alexandria, Virginia, with his wife Christina and their springer spaniel Maddie.